sympy/sympy/doc/src/modules/physics/mechanics/index.rst

 body diagrams that themselves represent the system, with which this code can provide equations of motion in a form amenable to numerical integration.
 Step 5 above amounts to arduous algebra for even fairly simple multi-body systems.
-Thus, it is tempting to use a symbolic math package, such as Sympy, to perform this step.
+Thus, it is desirable to use a symbolic math package, such as Sympy, to perform this step.
 It is for this reason that this module is a part of Sympy.
 Step 4 amounts to this specific module, sympy.physics.mechanics.